Bias of Damped Lyman-$\alpha$ systems from their cross-correlation with CMB lensing: Data

 The properties of the samples are summarized in Figure \ref{fig:nz}.
 We see that the redshift distribution of DLAs is very similar for both catalogs and peaks at around $z\sim 2.3$.
 The shape of this distribution is dominated by the total path length of the \lya\ forest available as a function of redshift.
 Below $z\sim1.8$, the forest goes into UV and is unobservable from the ground.
 At redshifts above $z>2.5$, the number density of quasars decreases and they become fainter and thus noiser which both act to lower the effective number of DLAs.
 The right panel of the same figure shows the redshift distribution of the quasars in which these DLAs have been found.
 We see that the majority of quasars skew towards lower redshifts, but these have very short forests and thus not very many DLAs are found in them.
 However, the parent quasar redshift distributions for the N12 and G16 catalogs are surprisingly different given the similarity of the DLA distributions plotted in the left panel.
 This means, that although both have similar redshift distributions, the two samples actually detect \emph{different} DLAs.

 The method to generate synthetic parent QSO catalogs described above assumes that quasar redshift is the only property that determines the probability of detecting a DLA.
 We know that this must be an imperfect assumption at some level since, for instance, it is easier to identify DLAs in the spectra of bright quasars.
 If the clustering of quasars had a strong dependence on their luminosity, this could bias our result, since the clustering of quasars without DLAs would be on average lower than the clustering of quasars with DLAs in their spectra.
 In order to study this possibility, Figure \ref{fig:umagdist} shows the $r$-band magnitude distribution for the quasars where DLAs have been found (solid lines) and for their synthetic parent catalogs generated using only redshift-dependent weights (dashed).
 We see that, although the synthetic catalogs are slightly fainter -- this is expected as DLAs are preferentially identified in brighter quasars that have better signal-to-noise in the \lya\ forest region -- the effect is surprisingly small.
 This result, together with the independence of the quasar bias on luminosity, verified by different analyses using BOSS-like samples \cite{2013JCAP...05..018F,2015MNRAS.453.2779E,2017JCAP...07..017L} gives us confidence that redshift-dependent weights are enough to mimic the angular clustering properties of the DLA parent sample.
+In particular, the measurements of \cite{2015MNRAS.453.2779E} show a variation of the quasar bias of less than $10\%$ within the magnitude range $-28.74\le M_i\le-23.78$.